mmichlin66/mmichlin66.github.io/mimbl/mimbl-guide-mimbl-tick-and-component-lifecycle.md

 ### Component Unmounting
 When a component is not specified in the `render` method of its parent any longer, the following sequence of events occurs:

-1. Mimbl calls the `beforeDestroy` method if the component implements it.
+1. Mimbl calls the `willUnmount` method if the component implements it.
 1. Mimbl sets the `vn` property of the component to `undefined`.

 ### Component Update